Sunnylands: History

 Construction on the Sunnylands estate began in 1963.
+University of Southern California professor A. Quincy Jones designed the 25,000-square-foot midcentury modern house known for its pink roof.
+At one time, the house was the largest in Riverside County.
 Renowned interior designer and former screen actor William Haines and assistant Ted Graber were the interior designers on the project.
-University of Southern California professor A. Quincy Jones. designed the 25,000-square-foot midcentury modern house known for its pink roof.
-At one time, the house was the largest in Riverside County.

 The property includes the main house, guest quarters, three guest cottages, a private 9-hole golf course, and 13 man-made lakes.
 When the Annenbergs were in residence, the main house hosted a significant art collection acquired by the couple, with about 50 works by Picasso, Van Gogh, Andrew Wyeth, and Monet.
 Many of their paintings were donated to the Metropolitan Museum of Art following Walter Annenberg's death in 2002.

-The house is hidden from public view; a pink-brick wall surrounds the estate, as do hundreds of eucalyptus and olive trees and a thick belt of Tamarisk trees.
+The house is hidden from public view; a pink-brick wall surrounds the estate, as do hundreds of eucalyptus and olive trees and a thick belt of tamarisk trees.

 Famous guests

 Walter and Leonore Annenberg frequently hosted both political leaders and famous entertainers at Sunnylands.
 During the Annenbergs' lifetime, eight U.S. presidents, including Eisenhower, Nixon, Ford, Reagan, Clinton, George H. W. Bush, George W. Bush and Barack Obama visited the estate.
 Following the Islamic Revolution in Iran in the late 1970s, the family of the Shah of Iran was invited to seek refuge at Sunnylands.
 Queen Elizabeth II and Prince Philip visited for lunch, and Prince Charles made occasional weekend visits.
 U.K. Prime Minister Margaret Thatcher was also a visitor.

-Other notable people who have visited the property include Frank Sinatra (who was married there), Bob Hope, Fred Astaire, Gregory Peck, Ginger Rogers, Bing Crosby, Truman Capote, Mary Martin, and Sammy Davis, Jr. Presidential visitors include Eisenhower, Nixon, Ford, Reagan, George W. Bush, and Obama.
-First ladies such as Pat Nixon, Betty Ford, Mamie Dowd Eisenhower, Rosalynn Carter, Laura Bush, Nancy Reagan, and Hillary Clinton have also visited Sunnylands.
-Royal visitors include Prince Charles of Wales, Prince Andrew, Prince Edward, Queen Elizabeth II, Princess Grace of Monaco, and Prince Bernhard of the Netherlands.
-Other visitors include British prime ministers Margaret Thatcher and John Major, Israel’s prime minister Benjamin Netanyahu, and Secretary of States including George Shultz and Henry Kissinger.
+Other notable people who have visited the property include Frank Sinatra (who was married there), Bob Hope, Fred Astaire, Gregory Peck, Ginger Rogers, Bing Crosby, Truman Capote, Mary Martin, and Sammy Davis Jr. First ladies such as Pat Nixon, Betty Ford, Mamie Dowd Eisenhower, Rosalynn Carter, Laura Bush, Nancy Reagan, and Hillary Clinton have also visited Sunnylands.
+Royal visitors include Charles, Prince of Wales, Prince Andrew, Prince Edward, Queen Elizabeth II, Princess Grace of Monaco, and Prince Bernhard of the Netherlands.
+Other visitors include British prime ministers Margaret Thatcher and John Major, Israel's prime minister Benjamin Netanyahu, and Secretary of States including George Shultz and Henry Kissinger.
 Other notable visitors include John Kerry, Arnold Schwarzenegger, Elizabeth Dole, Colin Powell, along with a number of celebrities such as Dinah Shore, Frank Sinatra, Merv Griffin, Rosalind Russell, Red Skelton, Helen Hayes, Mary Martin, Bob Hope, Kitty Carlisle, Hal Wallis, Art Linkletter, Mike Nichols, Truman Capote, Oscar de la Renta, and Eppie Lederer.